raspberrypilearning/memory/de-DE/step_1.md

 ## Einführung

-In this project, you will create a memory game in which you have to memorise and repeat a random sequence of colours!

-### What you will make

 In diesem Projekt erstellst Du ein Gedächtnis-Spiel, bei dem man sich eine Folge von zufälligen Farben merken und wiederholen muss!

 <div class="scratch-preview">